m-clin/PSUdjango/readme.md

 # Project Description

-### University Management System
+### University Organization Management System

-This is a sample University Management System Django web application designed to manage various entities within a university settings.
+This is a sample University Organization Management System Django web application designed to manage various entities within a university settings.
 The project serves as a practice in Django development and covers the management of colleges, programs, organizations, students, and organization members.

 With this application, you can efficiently handle the following: